DanTheCabin/Stockfish/readme_dj.txt

 bestmoves [N] (example: bestmoves 5)
 	gives the N best moves (note: does spam the log while searching, not the most beautiful solution, but seemingly works!).

+Example case:

+position fen position fen rn1qkb2/pppbpp1r/5np1/1N1p3p/B2P1N2/4PQ2/PPP2PPP/R1B1K2R b KQq - 11 12
+moveinfo h5h4
+	The move is not a SEE-positive capture.
+	The move does not capture a hanging piece.
+	The move allows 1 SEE-positive capture moves:
+    The knight on f4 captures the pawn on d5. pieceinfo d5
+	There are no legal moves for the pawn on d5.
+	The pawn on d5 cannot capture any pieces.
+	The pawn on d5 is pinned to the pawn on b7 by the queen on f3.
+	The pawn on d5 is hanging as it can be SEE-negatively caputred by the knight on f4.

 Comments: